shabbychef/imdb_mirror/seasonality.md

-# Checking IMDb data
+# Seasonality of theatrical release via IMDb data

+## The data

 The IMDb [ftp data](ftp://ftp.fu-berlin.de/pub/misc/movies/database/) includes information about budget, box office, rentals, and admissions.
-The data are somewhat spotty, so we should compare them to _e.g._
-[the movie db](http://www.themoviedb.org) for correctness and completeness.
-I would not be surprised, however, if one of these is the source for the other!
-We may be able to get more rich box office data from OpusData or some other source.

-Here, however, we will check the data directly, to see if we can find any oddities or insights.
+Here we will check the data, to see if we can find any oddities or insights.
 First, we attach ourselves to our movie database, and poke around: